bridge-exe/blotify/README.md

 # blotify
 Welome to Blotify!

 This is a simple color-sorter for your spotify playlists.
 By the dominant color of the album art of your playlists, you can sort through the playlist by HSV values.
+Then, when you scroll quickly through the playlist, it looks like a color wheel!
+Simple quality of life stuff.

 Color sorting is hard, and so it's not perfect!
 But it works pretty well :)

 v3:
 added palette maker, of variable size depending on how many songs are in the playlist